 Marybelle (Minerd) Riley was born on Dec.
-9, 1886 in Dunbar, Fayette County, PA, the daughter of Rev. David E. and Catherine (Williams) Minerd.
-She was named after a favorite aunt, Marybelle (Minerd) Beggs Walls.
+9, 1886 in Dunbar, Fayette County, PA, the daughter of Rev. David Ewing and Catherine (Williams) Minerd, the famed "Blacksmith Preacher."

 On Dec.
 27, 1905, at her parents' home, 19-year-old Marybelle married 33-year-old John Scott Riley (Oct.
 21, 1872-1948).
 He was the son of Cyrus P. and Druscilla Catherine (Baer) Riley of Menden, Westmoreland County, PA.
 J.W.
 Perkins performed the ceremony.
 There was a 14-year age difference between the bride and groom.